smallwat3r/homelab/README.md

 txt, whatever) goes alongside. `make forgejo-token` mints a token on nas and stores it in pass as `git/nas.ts.smallwat3r.com`, where the dotfiles' `git-credential-pass` helper finds it.
-Pushing creates the repo, so the first push from a fresh laptop is:
+Pushing creates the repo, so the first laptop pushes:

     git -C ~/notes remote add origin https://nas.ts.smallwat3r.com/git/smallwat3r/notes.git git -C ~/notes push -u origin main

-after that the `notes-sync` user timer from the dotfiles commits and pushes every 15 minutes.
+and any other laptop clones that URL to `~/notes`.
+From there the `notes-sync` user timer from the dotfiles commits, pulls and pushes every 15 minutes, a conflict stops it until fixed by hand.
 The mirror job leaves it alone, it only adds repos GitHub has that Forgejo does not.

 ## Home Assistant